ADVERTISEMENT

 He said his company was registered with the federal government but admitted it was not registered with the Benue State Government.

-“I didn’t register with the Benue State Government because, at the time I was mining, there was no state agency mandating miners to register,” he claimed.
+“I didn’t register with the Benue State Government because, at the time I was mining, there was no state agency mandating miners to register,” he said.

 Checks at the Mining Cadastral Office of Nigeria’s Ministry of Mines and Steel Development confirm that Salmanu Mining Company is duly registered and holds a valid license to operate in the area where the incident occurred.